OneKey-Network/addressability-framework/mvp-spec/operator-design.md

 # Operator Design

-⚠️ **Diagrams** in this page use the [Mermaid](https://mermaidjs.github.io/) language.
-We plan to install GitHub actions to automatically generate images from the diagrams, but until then, you are invited to install a browser extension such as [mermaid-diagrams](https://chrome.google.com/webstore/detail/mermaid-diagrams/phfcghedmopjadpojhmmaffjmfiakfil) to visualise them.
-You might need to **refresh the page** to get the rendered image.

 ## Protocol

 The proposed solution enforces the usage of TLS (HTTPS) for all communication to and from the operator, to prevent middle men to "spy" on data that is passed.